PX4/PX4-user_guide/en/sensor/px4flow.md

 The following list gives a short explanation of the current available parameters in the PX4FLOW firmware.

-> **Caution** Parameters are currently not written to ROM (reset at power loss).
-But if you want to change them you can build your own version of firmware using instruction `PX4FLOW Developer Guide` mentioned  above.
-Code with parameters you can find [here](https://github.com/PX4/Flow/blob/master/src/modules/flow/settings.c).
+> **Warning** Parameters are currently not written to ROM (they reset at power loss).
+  To change them permanently build your own version of firmware using instructions in the *PX4FLOW Developer Guide* mentioned above.
+  Relevant parameters can be found [here](https://github.com/PX4/Flow/blob/master/src/modules/flow/settings.c).

 ### BFLOW_F_THRD

 This parameter is a feature threshold and limits the quality of patterns that are used to calculate the bottom flow.
 For low values (e.g. 10) almost every pattern is taken, for higher values (e.g. 100) only significant patters are taken.

 ### BFLOW_V_THRD

 This is a pattern correlation threshold for filtering bad matches.
 Lower means only strong correlations are accepted.